ratnanil/Songs/README.md

 ...
 ```

-A `title` is requied, `artist` and `source` are recommended.
-Here is a list of typical metadata added to the header:
+You can add any metadata in this form, and this data will be displayed in a tabular fashion at the end of the song.
+Some keywords have a special meaning: E.g. a `title` is required and used to build the songs's header. `title` and `artist` are used in the glossary, and mentioning the `source` is recommened.
+Here's a list of keywords that are used in the chord-pro syntax:

 - `title:`
 - `subtitle:`